KitsuneNoMegami/DnD/README.md

    javac -d bin src/*.java
    java -cp bin Main
    ```
-   > Replace `Main` with your main class if it has a different name.

 3. **Follow the prompts in the console to create your character and begin your adventure!**